ExploreASL/Documentation/source/Tutorials-Import.md

 ## How to run the import module

-A separate import module has been created to:
+A separate import module has been created to convert DICOM data to BIDS:

 1. to perform a DICOM to NIfTI conversion and store ancillary DICOM header information in `*.json` files,
 2. to further processed the NIfTI files and create full ASL-BIDS data from it,
-3. to deface the structural images in the ASL-BIDS data,
+3. to deface the structural images in the ASL-BIDS data (OPTIONAL, not tested).
-4. to restructure ASL-BIDS data to an internal structure that ExploreASL is familiar with and to further process these data.

 This import module uses regular expressions and the directory structure can be can be flexibly defined as long as it is fixed per study.
 The search function then searches across these directories and copies all files to the ExploreASL directory structure, and performs the conversion to NIFTI if necessary.